isadominguez314/DS1000_S2023/README.md

 ## Overview
 The target audience is someone who is interested in Data Science, but who has no prior experience.
 The class is designed to be application-forward -- demonstrating what you can do with the tools of data science in the hopes of motivating and encouraging students to go deeper and further.
 As an introductory class with no prerequisites, the statistical and programming fundamentals behind what we do is only briefly mentioned; the goal is to provide a sense of what can be done with data science rather than to provide a comprehensive foundation on a smaller set of topics.
 The contents of this repository represent a work-in-progress and revisions and edits are likely frequent.

-The course is motivated around several topics.

-0. Introduction to Data Science, Ethics, R and Data Wrangling
-1. Univariate Description and Visualization
-2. Conditional Variation using Conditional Means
-3. Conditional Variation using linear regression
-4. Clustering
-5. Classification using binary outcomes and logistic regressions

 The main text for the course is "R For Data Science" which can accessed free online [here](https://r4ds.had.co.nz/introduction.html).

 *[Back to ToC](#table-of-contents)*